Skip to content

 Despite the label on the bottle stating “discard after 28 days,” the medication is safe to use until the printed expiration date on the vial.
 After the medication is compounded at the pharmacy, it is shelf stable for 90 days.
 Our team has confirmed with the compounding pharmacy that they are required to have that on vial for regulatory purposes, but it is safe to use until the expiration date printed on vial.

-What are the common side effects of Semaglutide?
+What are the common side effects of Semaglutide and what do I do if I experience any side effects? add

 • Gastrointestinal upset/nausea